Il Kal Grande: History

-The building was heavily damaged and looted by the Nazis in 1941 during World War II, and the majority of the Jewish community was murdered in the Holocaust.
+The building was heavily damaged and looted by the Nazis in 1941 during World War II, with the majority of the Jewish community being murdered in the Holocaust.

-After WWII, all the Jews of Sarajevo used the Sarajevo Synagogue, the synagogue of the Ashkenazi community.
+After WWII, all of the Jews in Sarajevo ended up using the Sarajevo Synagogue, the synagogue of the Ashkenazi community.

-In 1946 Jewish community reached an agreement with the city's new government to donate a building to the City of Sarajevo, and to be used exclusively for cultural purpose.
+In 1946 Jewish community reached an agreement with the city's new government to donate the building to the City of Sarajevo, which was to be used exclusively for cultural purposes.
 The exterior of "Il Kal Grande" was restored in a simplified secular form in 1965, and the former dome was replaced with a flat roof.
-The building was initially used as the Đuro Đaković Workers' University Center and currently as the Bosnian Cultural Center.
+The building was initially used as the Đuro Đaković Workers University Center and is in use currently as the Bosnian Cultural Center.